Do Now

 If 80%+ of students get the original question correct, just skip the follow-up question.

-Instead of putting the original question and follow-up question on different sldies, some teachers prefer the Example-Problem Pair layout:
+Instead of putting the original question and follow-up question on different slides, some teachers prefer the Example-Problem Pair layout:

-Which layout you choose depends on how much support you want your students to have.
+Your chosen layout depends on how much support you want your students to have.
 Personally, I favour putting the questions on separate slides as it forces students to pay more attention and think a bit harder when doing the follow-up question.

 6. If students struggle with the follow-up question, move on…

-If a significant number of students still cannot answer the follow-up question correctly following your explanation, then it is best to move on.
-Tell the students not to worry, and that you will come back to this when you have had chance to think how to explain it better.
+If many students still cannot answer the follow-up question correctly following your explanation, then it is best to move on.
+Tell the students not to worry and that you will come back to this when you have had a chance to think how to explain it better.

 This is one of the reasons I advise against including prerequisite knowledge in the Do Now.
-In that case, you cannot move on, as students need that knowledge for the lesson.
+You cannot move on in that case, as students need that knowledge for the lesson.

 7. … but ensure you revisit the topic properly